 - Nily Rozic, Assembly Member, Queens

-The Lindsay Fellowship was created on the 50th anniversary of the election of John Lindsay as mayor of New York City.
+The Lindsay Fellowship in Government Leadership and Practice was created on the 50th anniversary of the election of John Lindsay as mayor of New York City.
 The program honors his many years of public service as a member of the U.S. House of Representative, during which he played a leading role in the enactment of such historic legislation as the 1964 Civil Rights Act, the 1965 Voting Rights Act and the 1965 Immigration Reform Act, and as mayor of New York City, during which he placed great emphasis on recruiting young talent, especially minorities, and sought ways to encourage their growth, to increase their skills, and to advance their careers.
 The Lindsay Fellowship honors his public service by supporting young city and state legislators in broadening their understanding of constituencies, pressures, and concerns that impact government deliberations and decision making, as well as providing opportunities to build relationships with civic leaders and former government officials, as well as with leaders from academia, the media, business, and a wide range of not-for-profits.

 The Lindsay Fellowship Program is administered by the CUNY Institute for State and Local Governance.
 Opinions of Lindsay Fellows are their own and do not reflect the views of ISLG.